TerranEncounter-cq/ECE445_ChipDispenser/notebooks/Qi/README.md

 ### Subsystem Descriptions and Changes

 #### Subsystem 1: Storage subsystem
 The storage subsystem was designed to hold specific types of chips in individual slots.
 The storage system was also equipped with a chip counter that displays the number of remaining chips in each tube on a Liquid Crystal Display (LCD).
 A laser transmitter and receiver were proposed to detect when a chip was dispensed, with the count decreasing by one for each dispensed chip.
-A manual reset functionality was proposed for when a new tube of chips is placed.
+A manual reset functionality is for when a new tube of chips is placed.

 #### Subsystem 2: Dispensing subsystem
 The dispensing subsystem was designed to dispense chips from storage, with a maximum of three types of chips managed by one Chip Dispensing Module (CDM).
-Each CDM was proposed to have a solenoid at the bottom that could push the bottom chip into a collection area.
+Each CDM should have a solenoid at the bottom that could push the bottom chip into a collection area.

 #### Subsystem 3: Power subsystem
 This subsystem was responsible for the power supply of the whole system.
-A 12V battery was proposed for the solenoid and a 5V battery for the rest of the system.
-A voltage regulator was proposed for the 5V battery to step down from 5V to 3.3V.
+A 12V battery for the solenoid and a 5V battery for the rest of the system.
+A voltage regulator was to step down from 5V to 3.3V from the battery.

 #### Subsystem 4: User terminal
-The user terminal was proposed as a number pad that could input the number of chips required.
+The user terminal should be used as a number pad that could input the number of chips required.
 The user would be able to use a switch to select from input mode and output mode.

 #### Subsystem 5: Control subsystem
-The control subsystem was proposed to receive, process, and send signals to all other subsystems.
-A development board (Arduino) was proposed as the microprocessor.
+The control subsystem is to receive, process, and send signals to all other subsystems.
+A development board (Arduino) is used as the microprocessor.
 This subsystem would handle data from each CDM to monitor remaining chips and send control signals to each solenoid to dispense chips and handle input from the number pad.

-#### [Additional] Subsystem 1: Chip delivery system
-This subsystem was proposed to accept a sequence (in-line) of different chips and output them one by one for the scanner to use by using a solenoid.
-This was an additional system that would only be built after the previous four subsystems had been implemented and tested thoroughly.

-#### [Additional] Subsystem 2: Chip identification subsystem
-This subsystem was proposed to have a barcode scanner to identify the chip and inform the controller of the chip ID.
-The scanning area would have at most one chip at a time, and the chip would need to be placed at a proper angle to the scanner.
-Like the Chip delivery system, this was an additional system that would only be built after the previous four subsystems had been implemented and tested thoroughly.

-#### Cost Analysis and Schedule
+#### We also discussed Cost Analysis and Schedule

 ---

 ## Group meeting - 02/27 - 03/03
-- Initiated order for parts required for prototyping.
+- Order parts required for prototyping.
-- Conducted testing of laser parts in hand.
+- Testing of laser parts in hand.
-- Started the design process for the PCB.
+- Started to design the PCB.

 ---

 ## PCB Design Record - 03/08

-Completed the design and schematics of a working Printed Circuit Board (PCB).
-The PCB has been designed to effectively connect and manage all the required components for the project.
-I was responsible for this critical task, using my knowledge of electrical circuits and design software to create a functional and efficient PCB layout.
+Using my expertise in electrical circuitry and design software, I successfully crafted the blueprint for a functional Printed Circuit Board (PCB).
+The PCB expertly connects and regulates all the necessary project components.
+My pivotal role in this project involved the intricate design and precise schematics of this crucial component.

 ---